Define the working directory

 Step 2: Model specification

 The next step is to specify which model(s) we want to use for our simulation.
-In ODINN we have three different types of model, which are encompassed in a Model structure:
+In ODINN we have two different types of model, which are encompassed in a Model structure:

 • Iceflow model: IceflowModel is the ice flow dynamics model that will be used to simulate iceflow.
-It defaults to a 2D Shallow Ice Approximation.
+It defaults to a 2D Shallow Ice Approximation (SIA).
+Check out this glaciology notebook for a very good introduction to the Shallow Ice Approximation.

 • Surface mass balance model: MassBalanceModel is the mass balance model that will be used for simulations.
 Options here include temperature-index models, or machine learning models coming from MassBalanceMachine.